Langtang Trek Nepal: Trekking in Langtang National Park

 Descent: 30 m

-A three hour hike through rhododendron and pine forests for 3 hours takes us to Ghoda Tabela.
-After enjoying lunch here, we can trek into the dense forests and herbs in the area.
-Another 3-4 hours hike over a scenic trail finally takes us to the Langtang valley where we will spend the night.
+A pleasant hike through rhododendron and pine forests takes us to Ghoda Tabela.
+After our lunch here, we trek into the dense forests and herbs in the area.
+Another 3 hours hike over a scenic trail finally takes us to Langtang Village where we will spend the night.

 Langtang